Henry Bérenger: Political career

 Henry Bérenger won election to the Senate for Guadeloupe on 7 January 1912, and held this seat until 1945.
 He was a Radical Socialist, and joined the Democratic Left.
 He joined the Commission for Algeria.
 World War I began in July 1914.
 In August 1914 Bérenger proposed a law to regulate the press in wartime.

-He was a member of the Commission for economic organization of the country, and in 1917 submitted a bill for a law for civil mobilization and the organization of labor.

-He appointed Commissioner General for Gasoline and Combustibles on 21 August 1918 in the government of Georges Clemenceau.
+He was a member of the commission for economic organization of the country, and in 1917 submitted a bill for a law for civil mobilization and the organization of labor.
+He was appointed Commissioner General for Gasoline and Combustibles on 21 August 1918 in the government of Georges Clemenceau.
 He retained this position in the government of Alexandre Millerand, until resigning on 23 September 1920.
 His policies ensured that France received 22.5% of the oil of Mosul, and influenced development of the French refining industry.

 In 1921 Bérenger was a member of the Finance Committee and the main mover for the law on control of expenses.

 He was elected rapporteur général, holding this position until 1926 and increasing the influence of the committee in managing finance.

 He was appointed to the Foreign Affairs Committee in 1924.

 In August 1925 he was a parliamentary delegate on the Caillaux mission that went to Washington, D.C., to address the issue of debt between the Allies.

 In 1926 Aristide Briand appointed Bérenger Ambassador to the United States.

 His negotiations there led to the Mellon-Berenger Agreement for settling war debts.

 His collected speeches and articles on this subject were published in 1933.

 He continued to be involved in Belles Lettres, publishing articles in the Revue des deux Mondes and the Revue de Paris and directing the periodical Actualités.